-If you need any help using the website or want to speak to someone about any other individual accessibility requirements, you can call 0191 525 5000 to speak to our Customer Service Centre staff.
+If you need any help using the website or want to speak to someone about any other individual accessibility requirements, you can call your local office and a member of staff will be happy to help.
 Our opening hours are 8am – 7pm Monday to Friday and, 9am – 2pm on Saturday.

 We promise to regularly review the website and add new features to make your experience as good as it can be.
 If you find something about the website or our services which could be improved, please let us know.
 Give as much detail as possible.

 We provide a range of tools to help you when using our website.
 For example, you can change the colours and size of the text or you can use a screen reader tool.

 You can find out more regarding these options below.

 The different buttons allow you to change the appearance of our website to suit your own needs.